jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We have no such built-in limits, so reciprocation has to be chosen or it doesn't happen.
 Every role has energy waiting in it, and selecting against a boardmate's capacity is selecting against what feeds you.
 Shutting people out doesn't move energy to your side of the board; it takes it off the board, which only helps entropy.

+The opposite move costs little and pays well.
+The more trees, the more deer, the more predators, the more scavengers, the more decomposers, the more soil and the more matter organized with the available energy.
+Give a boardmate a better tool and their harvest grows, which grows the ecosystem you both feed on.
+That is the whole difference between the two kinds of artificial selection: one empowers other lineages, the other feeds on them.
+Only one of them can last.

-This worked okay when technology was so primitive we still spent much of our time living, harvesting, and depending on the bounty provided by biological ecosystems.
+Shutting people out has always been costly.
+For most of our history the biological ecosystem covered the cost, because we still spent much of our time living, harvesting, and depending on the bounty it provided.

 However, in 2020, researchers calculated something remarkable.